7.1.1. The TU Core Curriculum

 7.1.2.2.
 Core Equivalency for Study Abroad

-Every student attending an Oglethorpe-approved fall semester, spring semester, or year abroad may petition the Core director(s) to have their course work abroad count as an equivalency for one semester of either COR 301 Historical Perspectives on the Social Order I or COR 302 Historical Perspectives on the Social Order II, at the student’s discretion.
+Every student attending an Oglethorpe-approved fall semester, spring semester, or year abroad may have their course work abroad count as an equivalency for one semester of either COR 301 Historical Perspectives on the Social Order I or COR 302 Historical Perspectives on the Social Order II, at the student’s discretion; see 7.1.
 Students must be accepted on an Oglethorpe-approved program and have fulfilled COR requirements through 201.
 The Core director(s) may at their discretion grant exemption for an immersive summer program.
 Students will receive an exemption after obtaining approval through the study abroad course approval process and upon receipt of a transcript showing completion of a full course load while abroad.
 A student may use the Core Equivalency for Study Abroad as an equivalent for either COR 301 or COR-302, but not both.
+Students who have completed the approved course load will have the corresponding Core requirement waived, but students will not gain additional credit hours for the Core course.
+Students will only receive credit hours for the approved courses completed abroad.
 Students may not combine the Core Equivalency for Core Electives Courses with the Core Equivalency for Study Abroad to fulfill their 300-level Core requirements; at least one of either COR 301 or COR 302 must be taken at Oglethorpe.

 7.1.2.3.
 Core Equivalency for “Explorations in the Core” Courses